SoftedCo/SoftedCo.github.io/CrazyGamesDeveloperToolKit/README.md

 Ad break state detector was moved to the new state function.
 ### Alpha 15 Update 1
 Bug fixes.
+### Alpha 16
+The extension was prepared for the beta state.
 ## Beta State (Functionality)
 ### Beta 1
 Not out yet.